Rico Nasty: 2020–2024: Nightmare Vacation and Las Ruinas

-2021–2024: Las Ruinas

-On June 17, 2021, Rico Nasty joined Little Bacon Bear for a casual, interview-style conversation presented by Grammy U. Rico disclosed more details about the anticipated mixtape, including that it spans seven tracks, employs Dylan Brady of 100 gecs as a co-producer, and features Flo Milli and G Herbo.

-In late 2021, Rico Nasty was the opening act for Playboi Carti's King Vamp Tour.
-In numerous cities on the tour, Rico Nasty was booed or had items thrown at her while she was on stage.
-On Twitter, she wrote that she needed at least two hours a day to cry, and that she cried herself to sleep every night on the tour bus.
-In another Tweet, she wrote she wished she was dead.
+In late 2021, Rico Nasty served as the opening act for Playboi Carti's King Vamp Tour.
+In numerous cities on the tour, she was booed or had items thrown at her while she was on stage.
 Nasty's second album, Las Ruinas, was released on July 22, 2022.
+She supported Kehlani's North American Blue Water Road Trip tour in 2022.
 On March 29, 2024, Rico Nasty released a collaborative EP with Boys Noize titled Hardc0re Dr3amz.

-2025–present: Lethal
+2025–present: Lethal and RX

 On February 20, 2025, Nasty announced a rap rock album, titled Lethal, released on May 16, 2025 through Fueled by Ramen, alongside its lead single, "Teethsucker (Yea3x)".

+On July 3, 2026, she released "Cupcake" as the lead single to her album RX.
+The album is scheduled to release on July 24, 2026 and has been described as a return to her "sugar trap sound".
+She is scheduled to embark on a headlining tour in support of the album alongside supporting Hayley Williams on her "The Hayley Williams Show" tour in the autumn of 2026.